-The only good thing about those horrible small rabbit hutches being sold is that you can use them within their accommodation set ups as cosy hideouts, or things for your bunny to climb on.
+The only good thing about those horrible small rabbit hutches sold in pets shops is you can use them within their accommodation set ups as cosy hideouts and for your bunny to climb on.

 Stuff them full of hay in the winter and your bunny will love it.
 You could also make them even cosier by putting cardboard around the inside edges in the winter for extra insulation.

-Cardboard boxes provided hours of entertainment & also provide somewhere for your rabbit to run into when they feel threatened.
+Cardboard boxes provide hours of entertainment & also provide somewhere for your rabbit to run into when they feel threatened.

 The double walled cardboard boxes are best as they are more sturdier and will last that bit longer.
 You can order them in bulk at quite a reasonable price off the internet.
 Just check they don’t have staples in.

-Wicker baskets (untreated and made for pets only- treated wicker is highly poisonous), plant pots, hanging basket racks, utensil holders or fruit bowls can all be good ideas for hay racks.
-Basically anything that will not harm your rabbits health and if it has holes in can be stuffed with hay and used as a hay rack.
-The Ikea carrier bag holders are also a big favourite.
-Or just make a tunnel shape out of galvanised wire and stuff that full of hay.
+Anything that has holes in that can be stuffed with hay and will not harm your rabbits health can be used as a hay rack.
+The plastic carrier bag holders are a big favourite as are hanging baskets or just make a tunnel shape out of some galvanised wire and stuff that full of hay.
 Please watch any items that have large enough gaps in where they could catch their feet or heads.
 Always make sure the gaps are stuffed well with hay & they are placed high enough so your rabbit cannot jump into them.

 Cheap comfy beds

 Rabbits love comfort and a good cheap way of providing a pet bed is use a sample square of carpet (you can get these from most carpet shops for about 50p) or a flat chair cushion and place them in cotton pillow cases.
 Pillow cases are also cheap to buy and easy to wash.
 In the winter include a little blanket also.
-The bunnies love to dig at blankets and push them about but if your rabbit starts to chew at the blanket then remove it.
+Rabbits love to dig at blankets and push them about but if your rabbit starts to chew at the blanket then remove it.

 Litter trays and dig trays

-Litter trays come in all shapes and sizes, but the bigger the tray the more hay you can put in to encourage your rabbit to eat hay whilst he poops.
-Seed trays and drip trays can be ideal as they do come in big sizes and all kinds of shapes and are cheaper to buy than some actual litter trays.
+Litter trays come in all shapes and sizes, but the bigger the tray the more hay you can put in to encourage your rabbit to eat hay while they poop.
+Under bed storage containers, seed trays and drip/gravel trays can be ideal as they do come in big sizes and all kinds of shapes and are cheaper to buy than some actual litter trays.

 Make ramps safe

 Make ramps safe and rabbit friendly by covering with carpet or a mat.
 Or add bits of wood to create a step effect and allow your rabbit to have more grip on the ramp.
 Never position a ramp too steep as this could result in an injury.
-You can place a sturdy item like a large garden stone/brick or the wooden hideouts you can buy to raise the ramp up at the bottom more, so its not so steep.
+You can place a sturdy item like a large garden stone or brick underneath the lower end to raise the ramp up so its not so steep.

 All flooring for inside and outside accommodation should be non slip to avoid your rabbit injuring themselves.

-- Large floor tiles are good and help keep them cool in the summer also indoors & outdoors.
+- Large floor tiles are good and also help keep rabbits cool in the summer.

-- Vinyl plastic carpet protectors are good, but again make sure they can’t chew the edges
+- Vinyl plastic carpet protectors are good but make sure your rabbit can’t chew the edges

-- Laminate flooring is no good and can cause serious injury.
+- Laminate flooring can be very slippery for rabbits and can cause serious injury.
 Place cheap runners/mats down to create a bunny-friendly flooring instantly.

-- Any mats without the rubber underneath or round the sides are a good idea for flooring your rabbits inside enclosures
+- Washable floor mats without the rubber around the edges or grass weave mats are a good idea for flooring for your rabbits inside enclosures

 - Carpet tiles are good if laid so your bunny can’t chew any loose corners.